Diagnostics and Stem Cell-based Treatment for Osteoarthritis (OA):

 Treat the Disease, not the Symptoms

-ANOVA offers a novel stem cell-based therapy, the ANOVA Stem Cell Secretome Therapy, in combination with conventional therapeutic measures, with the aim to treat patients with osteoarthritis to achieve their best treatment outcome.
+ANOVA offers the well-studied BMC (bone marrow concentrate) as a direct injection into damaged joints as well as a novel stem cell-based therapy, the ANOVA Stem Cell Secretome Therapy, in combination with conventional therapeutic measures.
+Our aim is to treat patients with osteoarthritis to achieve their best treatment outcome.
 Our programs are one of a kind in Europe.

 For more information about our stem cell-based treatments for osteoarthritis in Germany, schedule and appointment for a consultation today.